Clicky

 Alamos Malbec delivers a complex palate for easy drinking.
 The new flavors are revealed as it sits in the glass and as you sip it slowly.

-It offers layers of black cherry, and earthy notes, with chewy tannins that improves more with food pairings like savory foods and hearty dishes.
+It offers layers of black cherry, and earthy notes, with chewy tannins that improve more with food pairings like savory foods and hearty dishes.

 9. Pinot Noir: Ritual Casablanca Valley